Stationary random subgroups in negative curvature: Introduction

 \subsection{On non-confined subgroups}

-Consider a rank one simple Lie group $G$ with a discretization of Brownian motion $\mu_\text{dBm}$.
+Consider a rank one simple Lie group $G$ with a fixed Borel probability measure $\mu$.
 Given any discrete subgroup $\Gamma \le G$ let $\mathrm{D}_\Gamma$ denote the Dirac mass supported on the point $\Gamma \in \Sub{G}$.
-Then any accumulation point $\nu$ of the Ces\'{a}ro averages $\frac{1}{n}\sum_{i=1}^n \mu_\text{dBm}^{*i} * \mathrm{D}_{\Gamma}$ is a $\mu_\text{dBm}$-stationary random subgroup of $G$.
+Then any accumulation point $\nu$ of the Ces\'{a}ro averages $\frac{1}{n}\sum_{i=1}^n \mu^{*i} * \mathrm{D}_{\Gamma}$ is a $\mu$-stationary random subgroup of $G$.
 At this point, the lower semi-continuity of the critical exponent with respect to the Chabauty topology would in principle allow us to deduce Theorem \ref{thm:not confined symmetric spaces} from Theorem \ref{thm:main thm intro} along the lines of the strategy introduced in \cite{fraczyk2023infinite}.
 However, there is an additional missing ingredient, namely we need to know that $\nu$-almost every subgroup is discrete.
 The actual proof is more involved.
 In particular we use the \emph{key inequality} for the injectivity radius function from \cite{GLM}.

 The above strategy showing that a discrete subgroup of the isometry group of some Gromov hyperbolic space with a small critical exponent is not confined works more generally.
 See Theorem \ref{thm:not confined general Gromov hyperbolic case} for a precise formulation of a general principle.
 For example, in the case of free groups we recover \cite[Corollary 3.2]{fraczyk2020kesten}: